FIWARE/contribution-requirements/docs/docker.md

 - `organization` - partial email address(es) of responsible contacts (to avoid full public addresses / spam)

 Keep in mind that could be possible predefine some values for these labels and modify then during the building of the docker image.
+Most values can be predefined or supplied as part of the automated build hook script.
 In the following example, we have predefined some values in the Dockerfile content and during the construction of the docker image, we modify some of them.
 The reason is to allow the building outside of Docker Hub or without specifying the corresponding arguments in the command-line.
 Note that a Docker build hook can be used to automate the date and branch functions.
+Actually anything that can go in the build script (e.g. date) or anything that is predefined by Docker Hub (assuming automated builds have been set up.)

 ```dockerfile
 ARG NODE_VERSION=8.16.1-slim